AngusWright/AstroStats/README.md

 # AstroStats
-Repository for Angus H Wright's Introduction to Statistics for Astronomers and Physicists Lecture Materials
+Repository for Angus H Wright's **Introduction to Statistics for Astronomers and Physicists** Lecture Materials.
+Includes 13 Lectures and one Summary Ringvorlesung.

 # Viewing the Lecture Notes
 The lecture notes are provided in viewable-on-github markdown format using the links below or by directly clicking on the